Magnificent animals graze on former dairy ranch’s windswept meadows.

 Difficulty level: Moderate

-Cut to the chase: On weekends, rangers sometimes have high-powered binoculars pointed at elk grazing in a meadow about a mile from the parking lot.
+Cut to the chase: Elk can sometimes be found grazing in a meadow about a mile from the parking lot.

-Reward yourself: Side Street Kitchen in Point Reyes Station (16 miles from the trailhead) and Saltwater Oyster Depot in Inverness (11.5 miles), are two good places to unwind.
+Reward yourself: Side Street Kitchen in Point Reyes Station (16 miles from the trailhead) is a good place to unwind.

 Getting Here